TABLE OF CONTENTS

 b.
 Amchitka Island, Alaska.
 The EEOICPA grants SEC membership to DOE employees, DOE contractors or DOE subcontractors, who were employed prior to January 1, 1974 on Amchitka Island, Alaska, and were exposed to ionizing radiation in the performance of duty related to the Long Shot, Milrow, or Cannikin underground nuclear tests.
 The CE considers the following factors in determining whether the employee was exposed to radiation in the performance of duty:

-(1) Exposure to ionizing radiation from the Long Shot, Milrow, and Cannikin underground nuclear testing/explosions which occurred on Amchitka Island.
+(1) Exposure to ionizing radiation from the Long Shot, Milrow, or Cannikin underground nuclear testing/explosions which occurred on Amchitka Island.
 The first detonation, Long Shot, occurred on October 29, 1965.
 The 80 kiloton underground nuclear explosion leaked radioactivity into the atmosphere.
 Radioactive contamination on Amchitka Island occurred as a result of activities related to the three underground nuclear tests and releases from Long Shot and Cannikin.

 (2) As a result of these airborne radioactive releases, employees who worked on Amchitka Island could have been exposed to ionizing radiation from the Long Shot underground nuclear test.
 It is believed that such exposure began approximately one month after the detonation occurred.
 Thus, for purposes of determining SEC employment, the period from approximately December 1, 1965 to January 1, 1974 is to be used, unless the claimant can show that the employee was exposed during the month immediately following the detonation.

-(3) In contrast to other SEC classes with 250 workdays requirement, this SEC class requires that the employee worked at Amchitka Island for any length of time during the period from approximately December 1, 1965 to January 1, 1974 and was exposed to ionizing radiation from underground nuclear tests.
+(3) In contrast to other SEC classes with the 250 workday requirement, this SEC class requires that the employee worked at Amchitka Island for any length of time during the period from approximately December 1, 1965 to January 1, 1974, and was exposed to ionizing radiation from underground nuclear tests.

 5. Additional SEC Classes.
 HHS has authority to designate additional classes of employees to be added to the SEC.
 A class of employees may be included as a member of the SEC if HHS determines that it is not feasible to estimate with sufficient accuracy the radiation dose that the members of the class received, and there is a reasonable likelihood that such radiation may have endangered the health of the members of the class.